soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 or NK's Korean People's Army has the most fearsome combat poweress simply because their towering number of personnel.

-(Coming back to think about it,
-I'd say this kind of thinking matches the speaker's level of overall intelligence, experience, and awareness).

 The fact that they thought adding people will get them closer to their goal of being at the top also sounds very weird.
 Sure, if they only acquired competent business people and engineers,